tynguyen/arm64v8_nodes/README.md

 # voxl-nodes

-This repository generates an ipk package for ROS nodes for the VOXL platform.
+This repository generates an ipk package for ROS nodes for the VOXL platform, using ROS Melodic.
+Note that the packages generated using the bionic-melodic docker as shown below will only work on a ROS-melodic docker on VOXL board.
+To make packages runable directly on VOXL board, use the official emulator (ROS indigo, opencv2.4).

 ## Procedure
 For convenience, we create and edit a new node on the host machine that shares the catkin_ws repo with a VOXL emulator.
 After that, we can either share the catkin_ws/install repo on the host machine with the VOXL board or use the below instruction to generate an ipk package and then copy over, install on the VOXL board.